 The extremes on both sides are bad.
 A one-rep max of cable crunches or a 10-minute plank will both put you at risk for injury because you’re going too heavy or too long.

-Step 4: Choose the best exercises that’ll work for you and develop all the parts of the core
+Choose the best exercises that’ll work for you and develop all the parts of the core

 What does “best” mean?
 Well, we’d say the best exercises…